 The reverse is also true.
 If you do not clearly understand your brand’s identity, you cannot effectively identify existing communities with which to integrate and support.

-Rebecca Longawa, esports brand strategist, CEO of Happy Warrior, and guest The DLC DROP Podcast, shares that brands do not always need to develop their own community from scratch.
+Rebecca Longawa, esports brand strategist, CEO of Happy Warrior, and guest on The DLC DROP Podcast, shares that brands do not always need to develop their own community from scratch.
 An effective tactic is to identify an existing group, such as collegiate competitive gamers, and go to where they gather, online and in-person, to support their greatest passions, rather than trying to pull them to you.

 “Brands are able to reach younger generations through gaming because that’s where those communities already exist,” she said.